mdshakib007/AlgoAspireAcademy-Backend/README.md

 - **External Integrations:**
   - YouTube API for video content.
-  - ChatGPT API for AI-driven Q&A.
+  - DeepSeek API for AI-driven Q&A.

 - **Deployment:**
   - Docker & Docker Compose for containerized deployments.